mzkrasner/upvote-forum/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Set Up Your Own Production Node
+You can easily set up your own node running in the cloud.
+Simply visit the [README](prod-node-setup/README.md) in the `/prod-node-setup` directory and follow the steps there.

+Once you've completed the steps and have your own endpoint, you can replace all instances of `https://ceramic-temp.hirenodes.io` with yours.

 ## Styles

 Most of the colors can be updated in the `styles/global.css` file which contains CSS variables applied to the main `html` property.